-George Yanci tem realizado uma série de entrevistas com filósofos sobre a noção de "raça" nos Estados Unidos (as entrevistas anteriores de Yanci podem ser lidas aqui).
-Na entrevista da semana passada, Yanci discutiu o papel da classe média branca norte-americana diante do acirramento dos conflitos raciais no país com a filósofa Shannon Sullivan.
+George Yancy tem realizado uma série de entrevistas com filósofos sobre a noção de "raça" nos Estados Unidos (as entrevistas anteriores de Yancy podem ser lidas aqui).
+Na entrevista da semana passada, Yancy discutiu o papel da classe média branca norte-americana diante do acirramento dos conflitos raciais no país com a filósofa Shannon Sullivan.
 Sullivan também discutiu de que forma os papéis raciais estruturam a formação do conhecimento acadêmico e como, apenas em uma fase avançada de uma carreira dedicada ao feminismo, ela passou a perceber os efeitos da "branquidão" em sua própria atitude profissional.

 G.Y.: How did whiteness shape your philosophical training?
 When I speak to my white graduate philosophy students about this, they have no sense that they are being shaped by the “whiteness” of philosophy.
 They are under the impression that they are doing philosophy, pure and simple, which is probably a function of the power of whiteness.